Governments will respond to the will of the people provided we tell them what we want. And what we want is a livable world.

 "The Citizens’ Climate Lobby is an exceptional group that is pursuing an amazingly productive, substantive way to engage with members of Congress on both sides of the aisle."Lee ZeldinCongressman (R-NY)

-"They [CCL] come in and they say this is a problem that we have and we’re wondering if you can help us solve this problem — instead of you’re the problem.
-It not only changed my mind about my involvement, but really changed my heart about what we should be doing."Mia LoveCongresswoman (R-UT)
+“I had a conversation with CCL, and they said ‘this is a problem and we’re wondering if you can help us solve this problem’, instead of ‘you’re the problem’.
+That approach not only changed my mind about my involvement, but really changed my heart about what we should be doing.”Mia LoveCongresswoman (R-UT)

 Latest News from Citizens’ Climate Lobby